briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 ### One-way analysis of variance (ANOVA)

-If you need to compare more than two datasets at a time, an ANOVA is your best bet.
+If you need to compare more than two data sets at a time, an ANOVA is your best bet.
 For example, we have the results from three experiments with overlapping 95% confidence intervals, and we want to confirm that the results for all three experiments are not significantly different.